Hot Take: Your Cookware Might Be Gross… Here’s What I Use Instead

 Carbon Steel: The Cool Sibling

 Carbon steel is like cast iron’s sleeker, lighter cousin who works in tech and eats steak rare.
-It’s thinner, heats up faster, and honestly?
-I love it.
+It’s thinner and heats up faster.

 Pros: